overlay-market/OIPs/notes/note-9.md

 ## Considerations

-Traders have to be careful in adjusting to this unusual approach we're taking to funding.
-Your exposure to the trade, along with collateral amounts, increases/decreases with funding payments through our aggregate open interest quantities.
+Users have to be careful in adjusting to this unusual approach we're taking to funding.
+Your exposure to the position, along with collateral amounts, increases/decreases with funding payments through our aggregate open interest quantities.

-Traders can see this through our expression for the value of their position
+Users can see this through our expression for the value of their position

 \\[ \mathrm{V} (t) = \mathrm{OI} (t) - D \pm \mathrm{OI} (t) \cdot \bigg(\frac{P(t)}{P(0)} - 1 \bigg) \\]